-Training Subject Standard of Performance Instructor The Organisation and Scope of Activity Safety Policy The Organisation - Vision, Mission, Values and Strategy Introduction Scope of Activity Statement of Complexity Relevant Standards and Requirements Compliance Statement Exemption and Derogation Alternative Means of Compliance Locations, Facilities and Infrastructure Power of Authority The Participant shall practically show the ability to create the company's safety policy based on the vision, mission, values and strategy, and to define the scope of activities for the company.
+Training Subject Standard of Performance Instructor Scope of Activity • The O Vision and S • Introdu • Scope • Staten • Releve Requi • Comp • Exemp Derog • Altern Comp • Locati Infrast The Organisation - Vision, Mission, Values and Strategy Introduction Scope of Activity Statement of Complexity Relevant Standards and Requirements Compliance Statement Exemption and Derogation Alternative Means of Compliance The Participant shall practically show the ability to create the company's safety policy based on the vision, mission, values and strategy, and to define the scope of activities for the company.
 Additionally the Participant shall be able to define and/or fully understand the details concerning statement of complexity, relevant standards requirements, compliance statements, exemption and derogation, alternative means of compliance, locations, facilities and infrastructure, and the power of the Authority.
 ACM Organisation Documentation, System of Amendment and Revision Overview of the Organisation Documentation System and Form of Distribution System of Amendment and Revision Changes/Elements requiring prior Approval The Participant shall fully understand the requirement for the organisation's documentation and its structures (including overview), distribution forms, and the control of external/foreign documents.
 Additionally the system of amendment shall be explained together with the documentation "management of change", also identifying items to be or not to be approved prior to the document's publication.
 NPFO